nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/api/RESTAdapter.rst

    :throws BitcasaException: If a CloudFS API error occurs.
    :throws IOException: If a network error occurs.
    :return: Returns true if the share is unlocked successfully, otherwise false.

+updateUser
+^^^^^^^^^^

+.. java:method:: public User updateUser(Session session, String id, String username, String firstName, String lastName, String planCode) throws BitcasaException, IOException
+   :outertype: RESTAdapter

+   Update the user details and account plan for the given the user account code.

+   :param session: The session object.
+   :param id: The account id of the user account.
+   :param username: The username of the account to be updated.
+   :param firstName: The firstname of the account to be updated.
+   :param lastName: The lastname of the account to be updated.
+   :param planCode: The plan code of the account to be updated.
+   :throws IOException: If response data can not be read due to network errors.
+   :throws BitcasaException: If a CloudFS API error occurs.
+   :return: The updated user.

 uploadFile
 ^^^^^^^^^^